 The netinst CD image is a popular image which can be used to install

 debian-installer.
-This image is intended to boot from CD and
+This installation method is intended to boot from the image and

 The image has the software components needed to run the installer and

-the base packages to provide a minimal buster system.
+the base packages to provide a minimal bullseye system.
 If you'd

-rather, you can get a full size CD image which will not need the network
+rather, you can get a full size CD/DVD image which will not need the network

 to install.
-You only need the first CD of the set.
+You only need the first image of such set.

-Download whichever type you prefer and burn it to a CD.
+Download whichever type you prefer and burn it to an optical disc.

 It's also possible to install from removable USB storage devices.
 For example a USB keychain can make a handy Debian install medium that you can take with you anywhere.

-The easiest way to prepare your USB memory stick is to download any Debian CD or DVD image that will fit on it, and write the CD image directly to the memory stick.
-Of course this will destroy anything already on the memory stick.
-This works because Debian CD images are "isohybrid" images that can boot both from CD and from USB drives.
+The easiest way to prepare your USB memory stick is to download any Debian CD or DVD image that will fit on it, and write the image directly to the memory stick.
+Of course this will destroy anything already on the stick.
+This works because Debian CD/DVD images are “isohybrid” images that can boot both from optical and USB drives.